-Please complete and return to Mrs J. Simons, Headteacher, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mrs Julie Simons Headteacher who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Day time telephone number:

+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at

-What actions do you feel might resolve the problem at this stage?
+the school about it.

 Are you attaching any paperwork?
 If so, please give details.

-Signature:

-oignature.

-Date:
+Signature: Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: